The Chilean desert dump for fast fashion leftovers - ExBulletin

 Not all clothes are wasted: some of the poorest people in this region of 300,000 people scour dumps for things they need or can sell in their neighborhood.

-Venezuelan migrants Sofia and Jenny, who entered Chile days earlier on a 350 km trip, rummage through a pile of clothes as their babies crawl over them.
+Venezuelan migrants Sofia and Jenny, who entered Chile days earlier on a 350-kilometer journey, rummage through a pile of clothes as their babies crawl over them.

-Women are looking for “things for the cold,” as nighttime desert temperatures drop to levels unprecedented in their tropical homeland.
+Women are looking for “things against the cold,” as nighttime desert temperatures drop to levels unprecedented in their tropical homeland.

 Chile, the richest country in South America, is known for the voracious consumerism of its people.